 A powertrain warranty is the longest-lasting plan offered and can commonly last anywhere from 5 years/50,000 miles to 10 years/100,000 miles.
 However, there are longer coverage terms available through third-party providers.

 See the infographic below for a direct comparison between bumper-to-bumper protection and powertrain warranty coverages.

 It’s good to note that there are “powertrain-plus” plans on the market that combine the critical components of powertrain coverage with a few extra protections typically found only in bumper-to-bumper warranties.
 You’ll get more protection than what’s provided in a powertrain plan but at a cheaper price than exclusionary coverage.

 There are two main types of coverage through a car manufacturer warranty: a new vehicle limited warranty that’s included with every new car and a factory extended warranty that provides additional coverage after the original warranty expires.
 Both tend to include both powertrain and bumper-to-bumper coverage for your vehicle.

-The average period of time for coverage on a new car is 3 years/36,000 miles for the bumper-to-bumper warranty and 5 years/40,000 miles for limited powertrain coverage.
-If you’re interested in keeping your car safe and avoiding hefty repair costs once these warranties run out, it’s worth considering a factory or third-party extended warranty.
+As previously mentioned, the average period of time for coverage on a new car is 3 years/36,000 miles for the bumper-to-bumper warranty and 5 years/50,000 miles for limited powertrain coverage.
+If you’re interested in keeping your car safe and avoiding hefty repair costs once these warranty periodsd run out, it’s worth considering a factory or third-party extended warranty.

-- Want factory-trained technicians who use genuine automaker parts
+Want factory-trained technicians who use genuine automaker replacement parts

 Drivetrain Car Warranty